ansys/pydpf-core/doc/source/getting_started/licensing.rst

 Configure licensing
 -------------------

-If your machine does not have a local ANSYS installation, you need to define where DPF should look for a valid license.
+If your machine does not have a local Ansys installation, you need to define where DPF should look for a valid license.

 To use a local license file, set the ``ANSYSLMD_LICENSE_FILE`` environment variable to point to an Ansys license file ``<license_file_to_use>``: